Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Experiments

 \subsubsection{Responsibility Sharing in Humans}

 We conducted human experiments to compare ORS with human subjects regarding their choices in utilizing auxiliary objects and sharing task responsibilities.
 These experiments focused on the serving task under constrained scenarios, where a varying number of objects and a tray were initially located on a table representing the counter.
 The goal positions varied among three options to create differences in both the distance (Close, Medium, Far) and the number of objects to be carried. \textbf{Table~\ref{human_performance}} compares human behavior with ORS's object utilization, providing insights into Responsibility Sharing (RS) in humans.
 The percentages indicate the proportion of participants whose tray usage aligned with ORS's.
 The experimental setup in the simulation closely matched real-world scenarios in terms of both position and distance, enabling us to observe implicit human behavior regarding the use of auxiliary objects.
 Reflecting on the findings in Table~\ref{human_performance}, we emphasize that in 13 out of 15 experimental settings, ORS's behavior matched human actions in using the tray.

-This highlights two points: the presence of the responsibility-sharing concept in humans and the high matching ratio indicating that ORS's approach was human-like, even though this was not the initial intent.
+This highlights two points: the presence of Human-Centric Environmental Bias in human decision-making, and the high matching ratio indicating that ORS effectively captures this intrinsic environmental structure, even though imitating human behavior was not the primary objective.